garethrogers2828/goodfellas/README.md

 ## Bugs

+- Was getting 404 error message on deployed site when clicking nav brand name "Goodfellas".
+I have now fixed this but the link will not work in the Local environmment, only the deployed site.

 - There are some performance issues due to the size of the images.
 These can be reduced to help with this and improve performance in future.

 ## IDE